fsm6wv/HW1workaround/README.md

 ### [Dor Frechter]

-* Author 2 contributions
+* Wrote JeffersonApportionment class
-* as a bulleted list
+* Wrote the methods dealing with making a hashmap of the states
-* each line starts with an asterisk and a space
+* wrote methods to get the number of representatives.

 ### [Christina Yang]